 Additionally, even when the conventional anti-seizure medications are administered correctly, there are several forms of drug-resistant epilepsy which cause the drugs not to work.
 Sadly, you read that correctly.
 Pet parents are inadvertently flooding their dog's body with chemicals and toxins for no reason.
 This often results in the development of a slew of other conditions without any change in the severity of frequency of seizure activity.

-- Long-term effects: hepatic necrosis, fibrosis, cirrhosis of the liver
+- Long-term effects: hepatic necrosis, hepatic fibrosis, cirrhosis

-- Short-term effects: loss of coordination, loss of appetite, diarrhea, vomiting
+- Short-term effects: ataxia, loss of appetite, diarrhea, vomiting

 - Long-term effects: hyperthermia, skin reactions, blood disorders

-As you can see, the short-term and long-term effects of nearly every conventional anti-seizure drug are extremely worrisome.
+As you can see, the short-term and long-term effects of nearly every conventional anticonvulsant are worrisome.

-Every day, more and more pet parents are turning to holistic alternatives as a means to cure and prevent their dogs' ailments.
+Every day, more parents are turning to holistic alternatives to treat and prevent their dogs' ailments.
 It's no surprise why.
-One look at the laundry list of potential adverse reactions of conventional medications will leave you horrified beyond belief.
-Luckily, there are options that are proving to be equally, if not more, effective as well as safe for our animals.
+The laundry list of the potential adverse effects - not to mention, a possible allergic reaction - of conventional medications can be mind-boggling.
+Luckily, there are safe and effective natural to help our pets.

-Pet owners may not fully understand the incredible power that diet has for dogs with epilepsy.
-A specifically formulated diet can truly be a game changer when it comes to treating seizures.
-Continued studies prove that ketogenic diets, or diets that are low in carbohydrates and high in fats, have the ability to significantly reduce the frequency and severity of seizure activity.
+Pet owners may not fully understand food’s incredible power on managing seizures.
+A specifically formulated diet can truly be a game-changer when it comes to treating seizures.
+Ketogenic diets, which are low in carbohydrates and high in fats, can significantly reduce the frequency and severity of seizure activity.

-Furthermore, your dog's diet can ultimately affect every part of their health and wellbeing.
-For dogs suffering from kidney damage associated with many anticonvulsants, diet is especially important.
-Experts in the field of holistic wellness often recommend species appropriate, raw food diet.
+Holistic wellness experts often recommend a species-specific raw food diet.
+However, raw food diets, when not properly prepared, can expose pets to harmful bacteria and have nutritional deficiencies.
 As always, we encourage our readers to consult with a holistic vet in terms of dietary changes that can best suit your dog's individual needs.

-Additionally, experts have found that Chinese medicine such as acupuncture has proved to be an effective way to manage and reduce seizures in dogs and people alike.
-Of course, we understand that this method of treatment won't resonate with all of our readers.
-Yet, it is still nice to know that there are alternative options available.
+Acupuncture can help manage and reduce seizures in dogs and people.
+Of course, we understand that all of our readers won’t be on board with acupuncture.
+Yet, it’s still nice to know that there are alternative options available.

 Know What To Do For An Epileptic Dog

-Finally, we encourage our readers to stay up to date on any new studies when it comes to seizures and epilepsy in dogs.
-For instance, recent studies have found that certain flea and tick medications have a direct correlation to heightened seizure activity.
+Finally, we encourage our readers to stay up to date on information about seizures and epilepsy in dogs.
+For instance, in late 2018, the FDA reported that certain flea and tick medications may cause seizures in dogs.
 Knowing these new findings and making appropriate changes can truly make a world of difference for your dog.

 Levetiracetam for Dogs: The Bottom Line

-At the end of the day, we know that you want the very best for your dogs and cats.
-Unfortunately, no one said being a pet parent was always going to be a walk in the park.
-Statistics prove that the harsh reality of seizures is one that many will have to face.
+At the end of the day, we know that you want the very best for your pets.
+Unfortunately, no one said that being a pet parent was always going to be a walk in the park; having a dog with seizures underscores that point.

-Epilepsy in dogs is an undoubtedly scary diagnosis for a pet owner to hear.
-However, it is by no means a death sentence.
-Epileptic dogs can live long, happy lives once their symptoms are recognized and their condition is treated.
-Medications like Levetiracetam are being developed every day to help.
-In addition, we encourage our readers to do all they can on their end to support the treatment plan.
+Seizures and epilepsy in dogs can be scary for pet owners.
+However, they are by no means a death sentence.
+Dogs with epilepsy can live long, happy lives once their symptoms are recognized and their condition is treated.
+Medications like levetiracetam can help.
+We encourage our readers to do all they can to support their veterinarian’s treatment plan for controlling seizures.

 Above all, ask questions when you have them.
 You are not alone in the world of pet parenting.
 We sincerely hope your beloved companion feels better soon.